Meditation on Taylor Series

 And therefore:

-\[e^{x} = \Big[ \sum_{n = 0}^{\infty} \p^{-n} \Big] 1 = 1 + x + \frac{x^{2}}{2!} + \ldots\] \[e^{a\p_{x}} = \sum \p_{a}^{-n} (1) \p_{x}^{n} = 1 + a \p + \frac{a^{2}}{2!} \p^{2} + \ldots\] \[f(x+a) = e^{a \p_{x}} f(x) = \Big[ \sum \p_{a}^{-n}(1) \p_{x}^{n} \Big] f(x)\]Really, since \(\p_{a}\) refers to a different variable, it will just treat \(\p_{x} f(x)\) as a constant – so we can just write:
+\[e^{x} = \Big[ \sum_{n = 0}^{\infty} \p^{-n} \Big] 1 = 1 + x + \frac{x^{2}}{2!} + \ldots\] \[e^{a\p_{x}} = \sum \p_{a}^{-n} (1) \p_{x}^{n} = 1 + a \p + \frac{a^{2}}{2!} \p^{2} + \ldots\] \[f(x+a) = e^{a \p_{x}} f(x) = \Big[ \sum \p_{a}^{-n}(1) \p_{x}^{n} \Big] f(x)\]Really, since \(\p_{a}\) refers to a different variable, it will just treat \(\p_{x} f(x)\) as a constant, so we can just write:

-\[f(x + a) = \lim_{\D x \ra 0} f(x) + f'(x)\D x + f'(x + \D x)\D x + \ldots\]Which of course corresponds to just integrating the derivative of \(f\):
+\[f(x + a) = \lim_{\D x \ra 0} f(x) + f'(x)\D x + f'(x + \D x)\D x + \ldots\]Which corresponds to just integrating the derivative of \(f\):

-\[f(x + a) = f(x) + \int_{0}^{a} f'(x + y) dy\]Alternatively we may write this as applying an infinitesimal translation operator \(T_{\e}\) infinitely many times, which just leads back to the exponential expression:
+\[f(x + a) = f(x) + \int_{0}^{a} f'(x + y) \d y\]Alternatively we may write this as applying an infinitesimal translation operator \(T_{\e}\) infinitely many times, which just leads back to the exponential expression:

-\[f(x + a) = \lim_{\e \ra 0} T^{\frac{a}{\e}}_{\e} f(x) = \lim_{\e \ra 0} (1 + (T_{\e} - 1))^{\frac{a}{\e}} f(x)\] \[= \lim_{\e \ra 0} (1 + \D_{\e})^{\frac{a}{\e}} f(x) = e^{a \p_{x}} f(x)\]4
+\[f(x + a) = \lim_{\e \ra 0} T^{\frac{a}{\e}}_{\e} f(x) = \lim_{\e \ra 0} (1 + (T_{\e} - 1))^{\frac{a}{\e}} f(x)\] \[= \lim_{\e \ra 0} (1 + T_{\e})^{\frac{a}{\e}} f(x) = e^{a \p_{x}} f(x)\]4

 I don’t know, maybe this will be useful to someone, someday.
 I needed to write it down to keep various thoughts bundled together for later.